-YOUTH EXHIBITOR ENTRIES: Entries can be made through the Fair Entry Program May 24, 2021 through June 21, 2021.
+YOUTH EXHIBITOR ENTRIES: Entries can be made through the Fair Entry Program May 27, 2022 through June 17, 2022.
 Entries must be submitted through Fair Entry to be eligible for showing.

 OPEN EXHIBITOR'S ENTRY FEE: \$5.00 includes one weekly Gate Pass.
-Entry forms can be received through FAIR ENTRY starting May 24 through June 21, or open class entries will be accepted on the Sunday prior to fair from noon to 4:00 pm and Monday of fair week from 8:00 am to noon.
+Entry forms can be received through FAIR ENTRY starting May 27 through June 17, or open class entries will be accepted on the Sunday prior to fair from noon to 4:00 pm and Monday of fair week from 8:00 am to noon.

-CAMPING: \AGAIN THIS YEAR\ Reserve last year's campsite by paying in full before Saturday, June 1, 2021.
+CAMPING: \AGAIN THIS YEAR\ Reserve last year's campsite by paying in full before Saturday, June 1, 2022.
 Unreserved sites will be available after the parents meeting.
 The fee for one week of camping is \$125.00 which does not include any gate passes.
 Power will be available to everyone (to the best of our ability, this is NOT guaranteed!).
 All campers must check in before parking in your site.
 Check in time is Sunday, before fair, 12:00 p.m. - 3:00 p.m.
 Any questions, please by call the fair office (616) 677-1140 and leave a message.

-\\Please note that there will be zero tolerance on the fairgrounds, including the campground, in regards to underage drinking and the adult providers of alcohol to those under 21.
+\\Please note that there will be zero tolerance on the fairgrounds, including the campground, regarding underage drinking and the adult providers of alcohol to those under 21.